bjoernalbers/diceware-wordlist-german/README.md

 ## About the included words

+Each word has been manually checked to be easy to remember and office-friendly (not vulgar, offensive, religious or with negative connotations).
-All included words have been manually checked and meet these conditions:
+The words also meet these formal conditions:

 - 3 to 7 characters long
 - contains english letters only (no german special characters like umlauts)
 - a known noun, verb or adjective in its basic form
-- office-friendly (not vulgar, offensive, religious or with negative connotations)

 ## Where do all those words come from?